Charan-devv/Assignment_2SEP/Assignment2_AI_Requirements.md

 2. Define what data balance indicators should be included in reports.
 3. Test different reporting formats with developers.
 4. Develop an initial reporting prototype and refine based on feedback.

+#### **Functional Requirements:**
+1. The system shall generate detailed reports on dataset balance, highlighting overrepresented and underrepresented groups.
+2. The system shall provide recommendations on how to rebalance biased training data.
+3. The system shall allow users to schedule automated dataset balance reports.